 There will be multiple theatrical productions in London this December, including both popular Off-Broadway shows and even some holiday themed options.

-Here are some of the best musicals and theatrical productions to see in London this month:
+Here are a few of the theatrical productions to see in London this month:

 You can find all of London's theatre productions - holiday-themed or not - at this link.